 A person who is unconscious or can’t be roused is at risk of dying.

-Even if you don’t see the classic signs and symptoms, but suspect someone has alcohol poisoning err on the side of caution - seek immediate medical care.
+Even if you don’t see the classic signs and symptoms, but suspect someone has alcohol poisoning, err on the side of caution and seek immediate medical care.
 In an emergency, follow these suggestions:

-If the person is unconscious, breathing less than eight times a minute or has repeated and uncontrolled vomiting, call 911.
+If the person is unconscious, breathing fewer than eight times a minute, or has repeated and uncontrolled vomiting, call 911.
 Remember that even when someone is unconscious or has stopped drinking, alcohol continues to be released into the bloodstream and the level of alcohol in the body continues to rise.
 Never assume that a person will “sleep off” alcohol poisoning.

 Emerson College recognizes that the misuse or abuse of any drug can be detrimental to the health, safety, learning, and well-being of individuals as well as the Emerson community.
 Therefore, the College offers substance abuse prevention programs for its students and employees and will identify resources and provide assistance and support for those who have, develop or are in recovery from problems with AODs.

 Emerson College and the members of the Emerson community are responsible for observing and complying with federal, state, city, and College laws and regulations regarding the use of AODs whenever they are on its U.S. or external campuses or taking part in its activities.
 Where the legal drinking age at our external campuses may differ, Emerson College students will be held to the legal drinking age laws of the hosting countries.
 All other aspects of this policy remain in effect at our external campuses.
 In addition, all members of the Emerson community are responsible for ensuring that their guests adhere to the Emerson College AOD Policy, and, when determined appropriate, will be held accountable for violations committed by their guests.